Bisheshguragain/timetickr/DEPLOY_TO_GITHUB.md

 ### 5. Push Your Code to GitHub

-This final command uploads your committed code from your local `main` branch to the `origin` remote (which is your GitHub repository).
+This final command uploads your code.
+After running this, you can refresh your GitHub page to see all your project files.

 ```bash
 git push -u origin main
 ```

-After running this command, you can refresh your GitHub repository page in the browser, and you will see all of your project files.